MicrosoftDocs/visualstudio-docs/docs/test/using-stubs-to-isolate-parts-of-your-application-from-each-other-for-unit-testing.md

  There are more flexible ways of performing this connection.
 For example, StockAnalyzer could accept a factory object that can instantiate different implementations of IStockFeed in different conditions.

 ###  <a name="GeneratingStubs"></a> Generate stubs
- You’ve decoupled the class you want to test from the other components that it uses.
+ You've decoupled the class you want to test from the other components that it uses.
 As well as making the application more robust and flexible, the decoupling allows you to connect the component under test to stub implementations of the interfaces for test purposes.

  You could simply write the stubs as classes in the usual way.
 But Microsoft Fakes provides you with a more dynamic way to create the most appropriate stub for every test.